Can We Use Social Distancing To Improve Efficiency and Profitability?

 Social distancing…. words a few short weeks ago we wouldn’t have put together.
 But here we are!
 Social distancing is a very real issue, even for our industry.
 So how will we use this time?
 If jobs slow, how will you keep techs busy and focused on your company goals?
 As estimates slow, how will you help sharpen your estimator’s skills?
 As times get more difficult, the companies that focus on the profitability of the company will have a better chance of being successful now and even more so as we get back to more of a normal flow.
 So, what are some tips to being successful in this period of social distancing?

 Some will be stifled by social distancing.
-But just like challenge, social distancing will open new solutions not practiced often or possibly never tried before.
-For example, how will you continue to market, perform jobs and estimate claims while keeping your staff safe?
+But just like any challenge, social distancing will open new solutions not practiced often or possibly never tried before.
+For example, how will you perform jobs, estimate claims and continue to market while keeping your staff safe?

 Can your techs take calls remotely or be deployed directly from their homes?
 They will need to be fully prepared to either drive in and pick up the truck when they get a job, similar to when they are on-call.
 Or could techs be paired off in crews and team leaders/lead techs take the truck home.
 Their trucks will be their domain which will need to be decontaminated regularly.
 Set company standards to make sure techs are wearing PPE while on a claim for their protection and the safety of the homeowner.
 If jobs slow down, take advantage of online training for your technicians.
 With Reets Tv, techs can sharpen their skills and learn how to be more profitable on the jobs they are going on.
 They can learn about technical skills but also how those skills directly affect average dollar sale.
 Increasing your average dollar sale while your lead conversion lowers is one way to maintaining profitability during this time.
 Techs can watch these videos from their homes while practicing social distancing.
 Maintaining communication with your techs will be very important.
 With Reets TV you can track their tests to make sure they aren’t just ghost watching the videos.
 Or you can come up with another solution like setting up a Kahoot, which will let you administer a game or test as a group.
 Keep the competition strong and reward the winner.